miguelito34/mse_231/data/README.md

 * __service_names.csv__: A temporary list, by city, of the 311 service requests that can be made used to get a sense of the data.

 * __complaint_categorization.csv__: A full list of all services available in the data that was used in the analysis.
 It is constantly updated and pulled from a collaborative [Google Sheet](https://docs.google.com/spreadsheets/d/16_G3nBNMg3H88tBs2i8BO1enHWza5p8tyM_giACXvPM/edit?usp=sharing).
-Prior to running the analysis, ensure you have the latest sheet downloaded.
+This sheet will be automatically downloaded when running any of the analysis scripts, though you may need to give the `googlesheets4` package authentication.
 The determinations in this sheet were subjective, but vetted by the entire team.
 Categories can be found below:
     * _Request (`req_name`)_: The raw name of the possible requests in the data.
     * _Request aim (`req_aim`)_: This denotes the target of the request, whether a human (themselves, their actions, or their belongings) or a non-human entity.
     * _Legality of the event/concern reported (`legal`)_: This denotes whether or not the reported incident/concern regards a potentially illegal matter such as illegal graffiti, trash dumping, parking, etc.